 As part of the scrap metal recycling process, aluminum is often cast into solidified bricks before it’s reused.
 Obviously, though, one of the most common uses for recycled aluminum is creating new beverage cans, which can find their way back onto store shelves in as little as two weeks.
 It’s also used in a number of other products, including:

 Since it’s such a good conductor, recycled copper is primarily used for electrical wiring, cabling, and circuit boards.
-It’s also used in some construction applications, including plumbing and roofing materials.
+It’s also used in some construction applications, such as plumbing and even roofing materials.
 Less versatile than aluminum, recycled copper still finds its way into a number of essential products:

 Recycled steel is incredibly versatile and used in a wide variety of industries.
 When it’s recycled, steel retains 100% of its strength, no matter how many times it’s reprocessed, so it is one of the most sustainable materials on Earth.
 And, when it’s recycled, it uses up to 75% less energy than it takes to process virgin raw materials.